tomclose/test_loading_problem/README.md

-# Problem testing a route with a loading state
+## Problem testing a route with a loading state

+This repository (probably) recreates a problem I've run into testing a route that passes through the loading sub-route, before completing its transition.

 I have taken ember app kit and modified `routes/index.js` so that the model hook returns a promise, that resolves after 100ms: